-Flash forward to now-9 years into the life of a recovering Celiac, with some serious Leaky Gut issues that started about two years ago and haven’t stopped that have lead to hair loss, Anemia, malabsorption, Acne, the need for a Liver Detox, on and off the Paleo Diet for 6 months, 100 percent clean, refined sugar free and on a new detox diet by my new Integrative Functional Doctor with a new list of new limitations…oh and did i mention 30+ food sensitivities.
+Flash forward to now, 9 years into the life of a healing Celiac, with some serious Leaky Gut issues that started about two years ago and haven’t stopped that had to lead to hair loss, anemia, malabsorption, acne, a much-needed detox, and on and off the Paleo Diet for 6 months.
+100 percent clean, refined sugar-free, and on a new detox diet by my new Integrative Functional Doctor with a new list of new limitations…oh and did I mention 30+ food sensitivities.

 Forever?
-Forever is a really long time.
+Forever feels like a really long time.

 So in other words, there will be more difficulty added into my life.
 I should just make the kitchen my bedroom and bring my clock radio with me because that’s where I’ll be 24/7.
 And maybe instead of my answering machine saying “I’m not home right now”, it should probably say “I’m cooking in the kitchen and I can’t come to the phone right now”.
 My initial thoughts?
 A big fat UGH and then a huge SIGH.
-She mentioned making my own hemp and flaxseed milk to start with.
+New Nutritionist mentioned making my own hemp and flaxseed milk to start with.
 I looked at her like she had five heads.

-Me: How am i supposed to do that????!!!!!
+Me: How am I supposed to do that????!!!!!

 Nutritionist: You make it yourself.
 It’s really easy.

 Me: But that’s so much work and prep time!
 I am already in the kitchen 24/7.
 I don’t want to live there!

 Nutritionist: It’s easy.
 You take 1 cup of seeds to 3 cups of water.
 You don’t even need a nut bag if you like it grainy.